omkar193/mini-loan-app-fullStack/README.md

 ### Database Configuration

-- MongoDB is used as the database.
+- **MongoDB Atlas** is used as the database for this application.
-- By default, it runs locally on port 27017.
+- By default, MongoDB runs locally on port `27017`.
 Ensure MongoDB is running before starting the backend.
+- To make the database accessible for testing and running from various environments, the MongoDB connection URI has been modified to allow connections from all IP addresses by setting it to `0.0.0.0/0`.
+This allows external connections to the database during development and testing.

+    ```plaintext
+    mongodb://<username>:<password>@cluster0.mongodb.net/your_database?retryWrites=true&w=majority
+    ```

+- **Important:** Make sure to change this back to a more secure setting for production deployments to restrict access to authorized IP addresses only.

 ## API Endpoints